asifsijan/node-auth-2022/README.md

 Branch jwt has an auth example using jwt auth, where a logged in user can post blog/ see blogs of his own.

 ! !
-I'll add all the routes whenever I get time !!
+I'll add all the routes later !!
 Otherwise, this kit follows an MVC structure, routers and controllers are separated for the ease of navigation.
 Check out the routes folder.